 All patients experience some pain but this is not usually severe.
 The local anaesthetic stings briefly and the chest tube positioned at the end of the procedure can be mildly painful.
 You will be offered painkillers to control this.
 In some patients, sterile medical talc is puffed into the chest to help control abnormal collections of fluid or air.

-The talc causes the surface of the lung to stick to the inside of the ribcage, leaving no room for fluid or air to reaccumulate.
+The talc causes the surface of the lung to stick to the inside of the rib-cage, leaving no room for fluid or air to reaccumulate.
 This procedure is called talc pleurodesis.
 If this is needed in your case, your doctor will discuss it with you when you sign the consent form.

-This talc can cause some chest discomfort over the twenty four hours after the procedure.
+This talc can cause some chest discomfort over the twenty-four hours after the procedure.
 If this happens it can also be treated with painkillers.

 After discharge, the chest will often remain sore for some time and you will be given painkillers to control this.
 For a few patients, occasional sharp 'scar pains' can affect the chest for some months afterwards.
-These are usually very brief.
+These are usually very brief and not severe and do not suggest that anything has gone wrong with the procedure.